Fort Meade (South Dakota): Garrison history

-The original garrison consisted of troops E and M, Seventh Cavalry, and companies F and K, First Infantry, with Major H. M. Lazelle, of the First United States Infantry in command.
-In June 1879, the garrison was reinforced by the arrival of the band and Troops C and G, Seventh Cavalry, and on July 10, 1879, by troops A and H, Seventh Cavalry, at which time Col. S.D.
-Sturgis assumed command of the post.
+The original garrison consisted of Troops E and M, Seventh Cavalry, and Companies F and K, First Infantry, with Major H. M. Lazelle, of First United States Infantry, in command.
+In June 1879, the garrison was reinforced by the arrival of band and troops C and G, Seventh Cavalry, and on July 10, 1879, by troops A and H, Seventh Cavalry, at which time Col. S. D. Sturgis assumed command of the post.
 In September 1879, Companies D and H, First Infantry, from Fort Sully, joined, increasing the garrison to four companies of infantry and six troops of cavalry.